 However whilst these Troughton era stories do share some similarities with Quatermass it would really be during the Jon Pertwee era that Quatermass’s influence on Doctor Who would be at its greatest.

 Producer Derrek Sherwin mentioned that he and the rest of the production team decided to set Doctor Who largely on earth to try and capture the feel of the Quatermass serials.

-Indeed during the Third Doctors era the character of the Doctor essentially becomes Quatermass.
-Though he still remains the same lovable eccentric alien, Pertwee’s time also sees him go from being a bohemian wanderer to a maverick scientist like Quatermass working for a British organisation.
+During the Third Doctors era the character of the Doctor essentially becomes Quatermass.
+Though he still remains the same lovable eccentric alien, Pertwee’s time also sees him go from being a bohemian wanderer to a maverick scientist like Quatermass, working for a British organisation.

 Jon Pertwee’s Doctor in contrast to Hartnell’s is very much a member of the establishment like Quatermass is.
 Verity Lambert the original producer of Doctor Who, who in many ways helped to create the show itself actually said that she disliked Pertwee’s performance as the Doctor as she felt he was too establishment.

 However don’t think that this means that Pertwee’s Doctor did not still have a rebellious streak to him.
 Indeed ironically many of Pertwee’s stories ironically had more of a left wing slant to them than either of his predecessors.
 Jon Pertwee’s Doctor and Bernard Quatermass were both the classic type of British hero who is a member of the establishment, but ultimately hates it and grows tired of all its nonsense.

 Many third Doctor stories where specifically inspired by old Quatermass stories.
 “Spearhead from Space” the third Doctors first story draws from Quatermass 2 much like “The Invasion” only more so.